African goshawk: Distribution and habitat

 From the Western Cape of South Africa north to the southern Democratic Republic of Congo and through east Africa, Somalia to southern Ethiopia, including the islands of Mafia, Unguja (Zanzibar) and Pemba.
 It generally occurs in forest and diverse dense woodland in both lowland and montane areas, but it can also be found in riverine and gallery forest, plantations of exotic trees, parks and large gardens.
 It can occur in both moist and dry forest, even in isolated patches.

+Size and plumage may vary between different habitats.
+African Goshawks that live in woodlands tend to be larger than forest dwellers.
+In forests, female African Goshawks tend to have similar colourful plumage to the males whereas, in woodlands, female African Goshawks camouflage better and have less colourful plumage.
+African Goshawks found in woodlands have more pronounced sexual dimorphism.

 Behaviour

 The African goshawk typically soars above the canopy in the morning in a display flight involving slow wing beats interspersed with gliding, sometimes so high up that the only sign of the birds is its regular clicking call.
 Its main prey are birds up to the size of hornbills or francolins, but it also feeds on mammals, lizards and sometimes invertebrates.
 It is an ambush hunter, waiting on a perch until the prey is observed then swooping down to catch it.
 Pairs occasionally hunt co-operatively at large congregations of prey, such as bat roosts or weaver colonies.